Hello – my name is Derrick Farnell and I'm an independent theoretical psychologist and writer, living in Edinburgh, Scotland.

 You can't have too much green.

-I believe in the importance of, amongst other things, reason, freethought, open-mindedness, heterodoxy, science and technology, liberty, democracy, republicanism, the separation of powers – legislature, executive, judiciary and head of state – a directly elected and equally powerful bicameral legislature, the separation of religion and state, the rule of law, human rights – including freedom of thought and expression, legal equality, welfare, universal health care, universal access to education and equal opportunity – capitalism, economic freedom, centrism, progressivism, cosmopolitanism, internationalism and environmentalism.
+I believe in the importance of, amongst other things, reason, freethought, open-mindedness, heterodoxy, science and technology, liberty, individualism, democracy, technocracy, republicanism, the separation of powers – legislature, executive, judiciary and head of state – a directly elected and equally powerful bicameral legislature, the separation of religion and state, the rule of law, universal human rights – including freedom of thought and expression, legal equality, welfare, universal health care, universal access to education and equal opportunity – capitalism, economic freedom, civil society, centrism, progressivism, cosmopolitanism, internationalism , globalisation and environmentalism.

-I'm opposed to, amongst other things, the argument from authority, political correctness*, cancel culture, identity politics, safetyism – including safe spaces and trigger warnings – and many woke concepts, such as microagression and mansplaining.
+I'm opposed to, amongst other things, the argument from authority, personality cults, populism, demagoguery, political correctness*, cancel culture, identity politics, safetyism – including safe spaces and trigger warnings – prioritising lived experience, and many other woke concepts, such as microagression, violent speech, cultural appropriation and mansplaining.